bbatsov/batsov.com/_posts/2024-01-16-2023-the-year-in-review.md

 - I didn't buy pretty much any new gadgets this year, so I'm pretty proud of myself in that regard.
 - One year later I can say I'm quite pleased with my Apple TV box, although the difference between it and Google TV is fairly slim.
 - The only truly memorable TV show for me this year was "The Bear".
 I'd say this was a pretty bad year for good TV and movies.
 That being sad I did waste a lot of time on "The Last Kingdom" and "Vikings".
 I love historical dramas and both started pretty strong, but sadly ran out of gas fairly quickly.
 I didn't even bother to watch "Vikings" until the end.

+## Lessons Learned

+> We are what we repeatedly do... therefore excellence is not an act, but a habit.[^1]
+>
+> -- Will Durant

+We are what we repeatedly do...
+Not exactly something new I learned in 2023, but definitely something I was often reminded about.

+Also - I have a very obsessive personally and once I set my mind on something I usually go all-in.
+That's why people like me should have fewer hobbies, as they often turn into some manias.
+Oh, well...

 ## Goals for 2024